 The scheme used to shift the financial responsibility for paying these wind claims involved two distinct strategies according to court filings.
 State Farm first characterized Katrina wind damage claims as “water” losses, which were covered under the National Flood Insurance Program (NFIP).
 This effort allegedly was supported by coercing engineering firms to distort reports.
 When reports came back indicating that the losses were covered losses from wind damage, the insurer then ceased ordering the engineering reports entirely.

 A spokesman for the Mississippi attorney general’s office indicated that they filed the lawsuit against the insurance carrier because they have “proven evidence of its fraud,” and the insurer is the largest homeowner’s carrier in the nation.
 The assumption is that given State Farm’s share of the market for homeowner’s policies, the carrier has caused the greatest loss of public funds.
 However, the spokesman indicated that lawsuits against other insurance companies are being considered.

-The willingness of insurance carriers to falsify, hide and fabricate expert reports to avoid paying claims should serve as notice to policyholders that they need to hire their own engineer, contractor or other relevant expert.
-If you do not work with an independent expert and/or Miami insurance claims attorney, you might end up walking away with less than you are entitled to receive under your homeowner’s policy.
+The willingness of insurance carriers to falsify, hide, and fabricate expert reports to avoid paying claims should serve as notice to policyholders that they need to hire their own engineer, contractor, or other relevant expert.
+If you do not work with an independent expert and/or experienced insurance claims attorney, you might end up walking away with less than you are entitled to receive under your homeowner’s policy.
 If your insurance company refuses to process your claim in a timely fashion or refuses to pay the full value of your claim, you might have a legal claim for financial compensation.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].